diambra/docs/content/installation/_index.en.md

      Characters list: ['Kitana', 'Reptile', 'Kano', 'Sektor', 'Kabal', 'Sonya', 'Mileena', 'Sindel', 'Sheeva', 'Jax', 'Ermac', 'Stryker', 'Shang Tsung', 'Nightwolf', 'Sub-Zero-2', 'Cyrax', 'Liu Kang', 'Jade', 'Sub-Zero', 'Kung Lao', 'Smoke', 'Skorpion', 'Human Smoke', 'Noob Saibot', 'Motaro', 'Shao Kahn']
   ```

 - Search ROMs and download them.
-You can use <span style="color:#333333; font-weight:bolder;">Search Keywords</span> provided by the game list command reported above, there is a list of suggested terms for each game. <span style="color:#333333; font-weight:bolder;">Store all ROMs in the same folder, whose absolute path will be referred in the following as `your/roms/local/path`</span>.
+You can use <span style="color:#333333; font-weight:bolder;">Search Keywords</span> provided by the game list command reported above, there is a list of suggested terms for each game. <span style="color:#333333; font-weight:bolder;">Pay attention and follow game-specific notes reported in the games list above, and store all ROMs in the same folder, whose absolute path will be referred in the following as `your/roms/local/path`</span>.

   {{% notice note %}}
   Specific game ROM files are required to make DIAMBRA Arena work.
 Make sure to check ROMs validity of the downloaded file (next bullet point).